provotum/security/README.md

 * Run `mvn clean install` to install the application and run the corresponding tests

 # Development

-**Note**: The encryption and proof logic is heavily inspired by the [Adder Voting System](https://github.com/FreeAndFair/evoting-systems/tree/master/EVTs/adder).

 ## Main Interfaces
 * `IHomomorphicEncryption` This interface ensures the signature for all implementations of a particular kind of homomorphic encryption.
 As a generic parameter, it requires the kind of ciphertext it operates on.